gavinhoward/bc/manuals/development.md

 This header is for `bc`'s implementation of command-line editing/history, which is based on a [UTF-8-aware fork][28] of [`linenoise`][29].

+At one point, I attempted to get history to work on Windows.
+It did not work out.
+Windows

 The code associated with this header is in [`src/history.c`][48].

 #### `lang.h`